-We are thus able to estimate the extinction coefficient of the atmosphere as soon as we are able to detect the inflection point of the intensity curve as well as the position of one of its inflection points, figured out in Fig. 6.
-In this way, we are able to skip the estimation of the position of the horizon line.
-From a practical point of view, the results using v_2 , the inflection point between the sky and v_1 , are more accurate since they are less sensitive to the texture of the road surface.
-However, both estimators might be combined by giving a lower weight to the measurements based on v_3 .
+We are thus able to estimate the extinction coefficient of the atmosphere as soon as we are able to detect the inflection point of the intensity curve as well as to estimate the position of one of its inflection points, figured out in Fig. 6.
+In this way, we are able to simultaneously estimate the position of the horizon line.
+From a practical point of view, the results using $v_2$ , the inflection point between the sky and $v_1$ , are more accurate since they are less sensitive to the texture of the road surface.
+However, both estimators might be combined by giving a lower weight to the measurements based on $v_3$ .

-However, whatever the technique used to estimate the vertical intensity profile I, the obtained profile is noisy.
-It is thus necessary to smooth the profile before extracting the positions of the different inflection points v_1 , v_2 and v_3 .
-Usually, the profile is over-sampled ten times so as to have a sampling uncertainty smaller than one tenth of a pixel.
-The problem is that the application of a smoothing filter (Gaussian for instance) on the profile, even if it reduces the noise, is likely to bias the position of the inflection points, as shown for v_1 in Fig. 7.
+Whatever the technique used to estimate the vertical intensity profile I, the obtained profile is noisy.
+It is thus necessary to smooth the profile before extracting the positions of the different inflection points $v_1$ , $v_2$ and $v_3$ .
+Usually, the profile is over-sampled ten times so as to have a sampling uncertainty smaller than one-tenth of a pixel.
+The problem is that the application of a smoothing filter (Gaussian for instance) on the profile, even if it reduces the noise, is likely to bias the position of the inflection points, as shown for $v_1$ in Fig. 7.
 To have correct results, it is thus necessary to correct this bias.
-This correction is performed in two steps on the intensity profile.
+This correction is performed in two steps.